himynameisdave/utils/README.md

 ---

-A collection of small utilities and helper functions often reuse across projects.
+A collection of small utilities and helper functions, written in TypeScript.

 ## Install